All Episodes

 But what an awful individual.

-It's truly awful just how desensitized people are to barbarism and you know the the the brutal mortal nature of life being gone in one sense.
+It's truly awful just how desensitized people are to barbarism and the brutal mortal nature of life.

-I just can't bring it.
+I just can't bring these people celebrating someone's death.

 He was obviously martyr material.